aws/aws-cdk/packages/aws-cdk/README.md

 ### `cdk diff`

 Computes differences between the infrastructure specified in the current state of the CDK app and the currently deployed application (or a user-specified CloudFormation template).
-This command returns non-zero if any differences are found.
+If you need the command to return a non-zero if any differences are found you need to use the `--fail` command line option.

 ```console
 $ # Diff against the currently deployed stack